DJ2211/AI-Interviewer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-If You want to practice Real time Interview to ace Interviews, or to remove Fear of Giving interviews in Pressure, this is the Ultimate project which will help you.
+If You want to practice Real time Interview to ace Interviews, or to remove Fear of Giving interviews in Time Pressure, Clone and give tons of interviews unless fear of interviews is removed.
-_For more examples, please refer to the [Documentation](https://example.com)_